pyca/cryptography/docs/x509/reference.rst

         :type issuer: :class:`~cryptography.x509.Certificate`

         .. warning::
-            This method **only** verifies that the certificate is signed by the issuer certificate's private key. **No other validation is performed**.
+            This method verifies that certificate issuer name matches the issuer subject name and that the certificate is signed by the issuer's private key. **No other validation is performed.**
             Callers are responsible for performing any additional validations required for their use case (e.g. checking the validity period, whether the signer is allowed to issue certificates, etc).

-        Validates that the certificate is signed by the provided issuer.
+        Validates that the certificate is signed by the provided issuer and that the issuer's subject name matches the issuer name of the certificate.

         :return: None
+        :raise ValueError: If the issuer name on the certificate does not match the subject name of the issuer.
         :raise cryptography.exceptions.InvalidSignature: If the
             signature fails to verify.